Risk Assessment

 An evidence-based violence risk assessment tool is a measure that has numerous meaningful violence risk factors that have been identified through research.
 Common evidence-based risk factors include substance use problems, certain personality features, anger, impulsivity, selection of peers, stress, trauma, and many others.

-Dr. Roginsky’s training allows her to conduct several types of risk assessments, primarily for adolescents and children.
+Dr. Roginsky’s training allows her to conduct several categories of risk assessments, primarily for adolescents and children.
 The most common risk areas assessed are violence, inappropriate sexual behaviors, and firesetting risk.